jcmelend/simple-automation-script/README.md

 npm test

 Note: There is a bug in website that I am using where order total is not correct.
-Script will when bug is resolved.
+Script will pass when bug is resolved.

 Also, this is a simple script.
 Many this are missing from script which will be improved